 You must go against the grain.
 Entrepreneurs don’t follow trends.
 They create trends.

 - Top 48 Selling Tips

 - George S. Clason Quotes from “The Richest Man in Babylon”

 Born in 1892, J. Paul Getty was an industrialist and entrepreneur.
 He is the founder of Getty Oil.
 In 1957 he was named the richest man in the world by Forbes Magazine.

 About the Book

-This is a classic “success” book for any executive, network marketer or entrepreneur.
+How to Be Rich is a classic “success” book for any executive, network marketer or entrepreneur.
 It talks about everything from mindset, to investing, to success tips, etc. It was written many years ago, but the principles are still valid today.
-You can buy a copy online or at your local bookstore.
+You can order a copy online or at your local bookstore.

-In review, these are my favorite J. Paul Getty quotes for network marketers.
-Which quote is your favorite and why?
+In review, these are my favorite J. Paul Getty quotes from How to Be Rich.
+Which J. Paul Getty quote is your favorite and why?
 Leave a comment below to let me know what you think.
 I look forward to hearing from you.
 Have a great day.